BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 Before we go further, let's go back to our metaphor from the beginning.

 Our client (a customer) walks into a Starbucks.
-Our server (a barista) will be ready help with whatever the client wants.
+Our server (a barista) will be ready to help with whatever the client wants.

 Starbucks knows certain things about what the customer might want.
 Since there are things they can make ahead, they have a nice selection of canned beverages (like the DOUBLESHOT) that the customer can just grab and go!